19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (e) to pay rent and rates, if any;

-(f) to pay any fee for the auditing of the maintenance fund; and
+(f) to pay any fee for the auditing of the maintenance fund;

+[Act 48 of 2018 wef 01/02/2019]

+(fa) to pay any connection charge payable under section 31M, and any tariff payable under section 31N, of the Environmental Public Health Act (Cap.
+95);

+[Act 48 of 2018 wef 01/02/2019]

 (g) to pay all charges reasonably incurred for the administration of the maintenance fund and the common property of that development.